cryptocreeper94-sudo/darkwavepulse/public/docs/DWT_TOKEN_INFO.md

-# DWAV Token Information
+# DWT Token Information

 ## Overview

-**DWAV** is the native utility token powering the DarkWave Studios ecosystem.
-Built on Solana as an SPL token, DWAV provides holders with premium access, staking rewards, governance rights, and exclusive benefits across all DarkWave products.
+**DWT** is the native utility token powering the DarkWave Studios ecosystem.
+Built on Solana as an SPL token, DWT provides holders with premium access, staking rewards, governance rights, and exclusive benefits across all DarkWave products.

 ---